 - Non-negotiable water safety gear

-- Your canoe, of course (bring your own, rent from MEC or grab one from any of the Algonquin outfitters).
+- Your canoe, of course (bring your own or grab one from any of the Algonquin outfitters).

 Don’t forget your camping permit, which is required for any overnight stay, and be sure to check out this seriously sweet interactive map of Algonquin’s waterways.
 The creator of this has gone above and beyond, adding interesting and important details to the map to help you plan a more informed trip.
 Remember to follow the Leave No Trace principles as you escape into Algonquin’s lake and campsites so that others can enjoy Canada’s favourite paddling destination after you.